ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 modified, make more changes or whatever you like.
 When you are ready, you stag and commit your files, as usual.

-TODO: Include example

 A way more dangerous option uses the flag `--hard`.
-When doing this, you completly remove the commits up to the specified one, updating the files in the working directory accordingly.
-In other words, **any work done since the chosen commit will be compltely erased**.
+When doing this, you completely remove the commits up to the specified one, updating the files in the working directory accordingly.
+In other words, **any work done since the chosen commit will be completely erased**.

 To undo just the last commit, you can do: